wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 Insta <a href="https://instagram.com/neasynergy" target="_blank">@neasynergy</a> <a href="https://instagram.com/bea_montefusco" target="_blank">@bea_montefusco</a> <a href="https://instagram.com/nbnessa" target="_blank">@nbnessa</a>
 <hr>
-**Rachel Yan Ting Li 灰.Ash** · *Drawing Lines, Creating Sides…*
+**Rachel Yan Ting Li** · *灰.Ash*

-A reflection of the world we are living in today, drawing from personal experiences — especially living in a world where there is a mixture of cultures, backgrounds, beliefs and opinions.<br>How do we achieve common ground in the 'Us and Them' world?
+Drawing Lines, Creating Sides…<br>A reflection of the world we are living in today, drawing from personal experiences — especially living in a world where there is a mixture of cultures, backgrounds, beliefs and opinions.<br>How do we achieve common ground in the 'Us and Them' world?

 Choreographer: Rachel Yan Ting Li · Performers: Rachel Yan Ting Li, Hannike Martens